-Looks for which even Queen Victoria of England fell in love with and paraded them which eventually led a rise in their popularity.
+Looks for which even Queen Victoria of England fell in love with and paraded them which eventually led to a rise in their popularity.

-Their popularity has boosted so much that people around the world started breeding them with different breeds in order to further enhance its beauty and traits, and one of the results that came from all the extensive experimentations was the ever so beautiful Toy Pom Terrier.
+Their popularity has boosted so much that people around the world started breeding them with different breeds to further enhance its beauty and traits, and one of the results that came from all the extensive experimentations was the ever so beautiful Toy Pom Terrier.

 These dogs are small and sometimes act as an economical alternative to the Pomeranian.
 They’re fierce, independent and do not require a considerable amount of room.

-Only a few breeders breed the purebred Pomeranian with the Toy Fox Terrier, which means that it is a hybrid/mixed-breed dog which may look either like it’s Pomeranian parent, or it’s Toy Fox Terrier parent but can be a tad smaller in size.
+Only a few breeders breed the purebred Pomeranian with the Toy Fox Terrier, which means that it is a hybrid/mixed-breed dog that may look either like it’s Pomeranian parent, or it’s Toy Fox Terrier parent but can be a tad smaller in size.